Ruitulyu/KAS-Analyzer/index.md

 KO.rep1          Cluster3
 KO.rep2   or                        ---labels.txt

--k [KAS-seq.txt]: please input the text file containing normalized (sp)KAS-seq bigWig files, which can be generated with 'KAS-pipe2 normalize' and 'KAS-pipe2 bedGraphToBigWig' shell scripts.
+-k [KAS-seq.txt]: please input the text file containing normalized (sp)KAS-seq bigWig files, which can be generated with 'KAS-Analyzer normalize' and 'KAS-Analyzer bedGraphToBigWig' shell scripts.
 The order and number of (sp)KAS-seq bigWig files should be the consistent with the labels file when provided.
 REQUIRED.
 Example:
 KAS-seq_WT_rep1.nor.bigWig
 KAS-seq_WT_rep2.nor.bigWig